saikumarkodukula/llm_engineering_class1/README.md

 # LLM Engineering Class 1

-This project is a simple teaching starter for your first LLM engineering class.
 It covers three big ideas:

 1. How to load and use an LLM from Ollama or Hugging Face